bloxstreet/support/changelogs/store.md

 # Store Changelog
 This page outlines all changes made to the store, displaying the build number (viewable at the bottom-left of the game) and release date (DD/MM/YYYY)

+### Build 8293 (02/01/2022)
+Fixed:
+- Trainees can now pick up boxes
+- Staff can no longer glitch multiple boxes into their inventory (We are working on something to let people take multiple - stay tuned!)

 ### Build 8250 (30/12/2021)
 Added:
 - Added ranking sticks for administrators